mjfusa/PWA-Windows/readme.md

         "pwabuilder-sw.js",
         "offline.html"
        ],
 . . .
  ```

 5. Test It

-    1. Configure Chrome to localhost without valid SSL certificate:

-    `chrome://flags/#allow-insecure-localhost`
+    1. Configure Kestrel to use dev certificate created when app was created:

+        `dotnet dev-certs https --trust`

-    1. Like in branch `webapp` build and start the web app:
+    2. Build and start the web app:

-    `dotnet run'
+        `dotnet run`

 6. Debug It

+    1. App should be running in Edge

 Resources: